abbymartin/quarantine-community/README.md

 # quarantine-community
-App made for Cheezy Code 2021
+App made for ChezyCode 2021